1991 FA Cup final: Match summary

-After 25 minutes Gary Lineker correctly had a goal disallowed for offside and then five minutes later he was in on Mark Crossley, when the goalkeeper brought him down in the box.
+After 25 minutes Gary Lineker had a goal disallowed for offside and then five minutes later he was in on Mark Crossley, when the goalkeeper brought him down in the box.
 Lineker stepped up to take the resulting penalty and placed the ball to the keeper's left, where Crossley dived and kept the ball out.
 Crossley became only the second goalkeeper to save a penalty in an FA Cup Final at Wembley, after Dave Beasant for Wimbledon in 1988.
 After the interval, Nayim cushioned a kick from Erik Thorstvedt into the path of Paul Allen, who put Paul Stewart in on the right hand side of the box.
 Stewart drilled a low shot past Crossley into the corner of the net to put Tottenham on level terms.

 With the game finishing at 1–1 after normal time, the final moved into extra time.
 Substitute Paul Walsh looped a header over the keeper, but the ball hit the bar and bounced back only for it to be put behind by Pearce for a corner.
 Nayim took it and Stewart met it at the near post to flick it on.
 As Mabbutt ran in at the far post, he was poised to head the ball home, but Forest defender Des Walker beat him to it and diverted the ball past his own keeper to give Tottenham the lead for the first time in the game.

 Tottenham saw out the rest of the game and won the FA Cup for the 8th time in their history.

-Justin Edinburgh was the last member of Tottenham's cup winning team to leave the club, finally departing in 2000 – the same year that Nottingham Forest's Ian Woan became the last player from his team's side to leave them.
-Edinburgh died in June 2019 at the age of 49.